U.S. Treasury says G7 expected to endorse U.S. global minimum tax proposal | Business

 U.S. Treasury says G7 expected to endorse U.S. global minimum tax proposal

-Finance ministers from the G7 wealthy democracies are expected to endorse Washington's proposal for an ambitious global corporate minimum tax when they meet in London later this week, a U.S. Treasury official said on Wednesday.
-The official said in an emailed statement the Treasury expects the G7 meetings on Friday and Saturday to provide momentum for advancing global corporate tax negotiations towards a broader G20 finance meeting in July in Italy.
+The G7 wealthy democracies are expected to endorse Washington's proposal for an ambitious global corporate minimum tax when their leaders meet later this week in Britain, a U.S. Treasury official said on Wednesday.
+The official said in an emailed statement that the Treasury expects the meetings of the Group of Seven finance ministers on Friday and Saturday in London to provide momentum for advancing global corporate tax negotiations toward a broader G20 finance meeting in July in Italy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)